egebilecen/arelith-combat-simulator-gui/README.md

     "damage"              : "1d10",         # Weapon's damage dice.
 If your weapon got 2d4 dice, set it as 2d4.

-    "damage_bonus"        : 5 + 21,         # Damage bonus added on top of the weapon's damage.
+    "damage_bonus"        : 5,              # Damage bonus added on top of the weapon's damage.
 In this example, 5 comes from
-                                            # GMW scroll and 21 is the STR modifier of the character.
-Total of 26 damage bonus.
+                                            # GMW scroll as +5 enchantment bonus gives +5 bonus to damages.
+If you got a weapon
+                                            # with +6 damage bonus and have Epic Weapon Specialization feat, you should have set
+                                            # this value to 12 as +6 damage comes from damage bonus property and +6 damage comes
+                                            # from Epic Weapon Specialization feat as it also stacks with Weapon Specialization feat.

     "threat_range"        : 19,             # Threat range of weapon.
 You must take Improved Critical feat into considiration.
                                             # Naginata normally has 20 threat range.
 But with Improved Critical feat, it